bytedance/libtpa/doc/prog_guide.rst

     int tpa_init(int nr_worker);

-This function also initializes the whole libtpa system, including the DPDK initialization.
-It should be invoked first before all other libtpa functions get invoked.
+This function also initializes the whole Libtpa system, including the DPDK initialization.
+It should be invoked first before all other Libtpa functions get invoked.

 Then there is a per-worker initialization function: